-Students may register for a non-Honors course while also registering for an Honors add-on section for that class.
+Students may register for a non-Honors course while also registering for an Honors addon section for that class.
 Add-on sections delve further into coursework.
-By completing the regular course and the Honors add-on requirements, students receive Honors credit hours equivalent to the number of hours offered for the regular course (typically 3 hours).
+By completing the regular course and the Honors add-on requirements, students receive Honors credit hours equivalent to the number of hours offered for the regular course (typically 3 hours) and the add-on (if applicable).

-• For e.g. )
+For e.g.

-o BIOL 1 01 (01) General Biology /
+BIOL 101 - (01) - General Biology

-o BIOL 2 01 (01) General Biology 98A (H01) Biology Add-0 l-On
+BIOL 298A - (H01) - Biology Add-On

-J